-You would probably need to first lose your current conditional resident status before you are allowed to apply for a new one.
-The least confusing way to do this would be to wait until the day after the expiration of your current status without filing your I-751 Petition to Remove Conditions on Residence.
+In brief, you would probably need to first lose your current conditional resident status before being allowed to apply for a new one.
+The least confusing way to do this would be to wait until the day after the expiration of your current immigration status without filing your I-751 Petition to Remove Conditions on Residence.
 At that point, it would make a bit more sense for you and your new U.S. spouse to submit a new marriage-based petition (USCIS Form I-130, Petition for Alien Relative) and green card application package.

 In the alternative, you might consider submitting an early I-751, with a waiver request that would allow you to file the petition by yourself based on your divorce.
 (I-751 waiver petitioners do not need to wait for the expiration of their conditional resident status: they can file their petition at any time.)
 This process would be cheaper and would give you an opportunity to obtain a permanent resident card without having to go through yet another period of conditional resident status.

-This is a complex case.
-You would greatly benefit from the assistance of an immigration attorney.
+What's described here is a complex case.
+In such a situation, you would greatly benefit from the assistance of an experienced immigration attorney.